jbrasay/react-weather-app/README.md

 ## Technologies

-- **Frontend**: Built with the React JavaScript library for a dynamic user experience.
+- **Frontend**: React.js for building a dynamic, component-based user interface.
-- **Styling**: Styled using the Tailwind CSS framework.
+- **Styling**: Tailwind CSS for fast and efficient styling.
+- **APIs**: Geoapify API and Weatherbit API for geolocation and weather data.
+- **Data Fetching**: AXIOS for making API requests.
+- **Animations**: Framer Motion for adding animations.
+- **Icons**: Meteocons for animated weather icons.

+Also uses AXIOS for fetching api, Framer motion for simple animation and [Meteocons!](https://bas.dev/work/meteocons) for animated weather icons.

 ## Project Setup
 1. Clone the repository: